stibla/pythonVDC/README.md

 # pythonVDC
-Python 3 GUI aplication for vehicle damage calculation.
+Python 3 GUI aplication for Vehicle value calculation.
 The application was developed in VB.NET and is in production operation and this is a practice attempt to transcribe it to Python

 # Depencies
  - wxPython (https://wxpython.org/) use pip install -U wxPython